-Financial assets are classified as financial assets at fair value through profit or loss, loans and receivables, heldto-maturity financial assets and available-for-sale financial assets, as appropriate.
+Financial assets are classified as financial assets at fair value through profit or loss, loans and receivables, held-to-maturity financial assets and available-for-sale financial assets, as appropriate.
 The Company determines the classification of its financial assets at initial recognition.
 When financial assets are recognised initially, they are measured at fair value, plus, in the case of investments not at fair value through profit or loss, directly attributable transaction costs.
 Financial assets are derecognised only when the contractual rights to the cash flows from the financial asset expire or the Company transfers substantially all risks and rewards of ownership.

 The Company's financial assets consist of other receivables and cash and cash equivalents.
 Other receivables are recognised initially at fair value and subsequently measured at amortised cost.
-Cash and cash equivalents include cash in hand, deposits held at call with banks and other short-term highly liquid investments with original maturities of three months or less.
-They are subsequently measured at amortised cost.
-The Company assesses on a forward-looking basis the expect credit losses, defined as the difference between the contractual cash flows and the cash flows that are expected to be received.
+Cash and cash equivalents include cash in hand The Company assesses on a forward-looking basis the expect credit losses, defined as the difference between the contractual cash flows and the cash flows that are expected to be received.